MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-get-started.md

 Teams AI library streamlines the process to build intelligent Microsoft Teams applications by using the AI components.
 It provides APIs to access and manipulate data, as well as a range of controls and components to create custom user interfaces.

 You can easily integrate Teams AI library, prompt management, and safety moderation into your apps and enhance the user experience.
-It also facilitates the creation of bots that uses an OpenAI API key or AzureOpenAI to provide an AI-driven conversational experience.
+It also facilitates the creation of bots that uses an OpenAI API key or Azure OpenAI to provide an AI-driven conversational experience.

 ## Initial setup